-In the years 2017, 2018 and 2019, close to 54.4 million people lived in the 88 counties that experienced unhealthy spikes in particulate matter air pollution.
-This represents a million more people than in last year’s “State of the Air”, and higher numbers than in any of the last eight reports—since the current version of the Air Quality Index was adopted.
+In the years 2019, 2020 and 2021, some 63.7 million people lived in the 111 counties that earned an F for unhealthy spikes in particulate matter air pollution.
+This represents close to half a million more people than in last year’s “State of the Air” report, and more people in total than in any of the last eight reports—since the current version of the Air Quality Index was adopted.

 More than 64 million Americans live in counties with F grades for spikes in daily particle pollution

 Even compared with the past three years of “State of the Air” reports—in which many cities and counties experienced their highest weighted average number of days ever reported for fine particle pollution—results this year were again worse throughout much of the western U.S. Among those cities ranked the worst 25, the average number of days residents were exposed to high levels of fine particle pollution increased by almost 2 days, to a weighted average of 18.3 days, up from 16.5 days in last year’s report.